-The University PRSS eligibility requirements apply to all students.
-Your faculty or school may specify additional, stricter eligibility requirements in the faculty or school guidelines.
-You need to review these guidelines to ensure you understand all eligibility requirements, regardless of whether your faculty or school is accepting applications or equitably distributing funds.
+The University PRSS eligibility requirements apply to all students, but your faculty or school may specify additional, stricter eligibility requirements.
+You need to review the relevant PRSS guidelines to ensure you understand all eligibility requirements.

 You need to meet the following requirements to be eligible to apply for and receive PRSS.

 These are the minimum requirements to receive PRSS funding and many faculties and schools impose additional requirements in their PRSS guidelines.
 It is important that you review the specific guidelines as well as the minimum requirements below.